formlio/forml/docs/workflow/topology.rst

 --------

-While representing the task graph using linked structures is practical for implementing the user-level API, more efficient structure for its actual runtime execution would be the (actor) *adjacency matrix* produced by the internal ForML compiler.
+While representing the task graph using linked structures is practical for implementing the user-level API, more efficient structure for its actual runtime execution is the (actor) *adjacency matrix* produced by the internal ForML compiler.

 ForML uses its compiler to:

 #.
-Augment the task graph by adding any necessary system-level nodes.
+Augment the task graph by adding any necessary system-level nodes (e.g. to automatically manage persistence
+   of any :doc:`stateful actors <actor>`).
 #.
 Optimizing the task graph by removing any irrelevant or redundant parts.
 #.
 Generating the adjacency matrix representation suitable for runtime execution.

+See our existing topology enhanced by compiler by adding the state *Dumper* and *Loader* system nodes plus connecting the relevant *State* ports (dotted lines):

 .. md-mermaid::